SciCatProject/documentation/Development/Configuration.md

 # Catanie Configuration file

 This is the configuration file for the catanie client.
 The configuration file allows the systems administrator to configure every aspect of the client including switching on/off almost all non essential features.
+The configuration file can either be served from the backend, via the `/client/config.json` endpoint or mounted into `/usr/share/nginx/html/assets/config.json`.

 An example is shown below